nginxinc/nginx-gateway-fabric/tests/scale/scale.md

 - 1 HTTPRoutes
 - 1 Service, 1 Deployment, 648 Pods

+Test Environment:

 For this test you must use a much bigger cluster in order to create 648 Pods.

-Use the following cluster details as a
-guide:
+- A Kubernetes cluster with 12 nodes on GKE

-- 12 n2d-standard-16
+  - Node: n2d-standard-16 (16 vCPU, 64GB memory)
-- 192 vCPUs
-- 768 GB total memory
-- us-west2-b
-- 1.27.6-gke.1248000
+  - Enabled GKE logging

 Follow the steps below to run the test: